 Second Violin Restaurant

-Second Violin is a restaurant that employs mentally handicapped people and thus involves them in a majority society.
+Second Violin is a restaurant that employs mentally handicapped people and thus involves them in a majority of society.

 It is a project that has been working since 2012 and is aimed at sensitizing both groups – the minority and the majority.
 It enables users to retain and expand new work skills, acquire social and working habits, realize their own ideas and creativity, stimulate a sense of usefulness and self-confirmation.